 The annual leave is taken with the total of 12 days.
 The company has the right to allow or postpone the employee’s ability to take the annual leave.
 The postponement can be done for a maximum of six month.
 Based on the Indonesian law, there is not any certain regulation, which states the compensation that the employee might get if he/she does not take this annual leave.
 However, this issue can be put in the employment agreement.
 During the annual leave, the company has to pay the employees the amount of wages or salaries agreed.

-The maternity leave is given for the period of 3 months, and is usually taken 1.5 months prior the delivery and 1.5 months after the delivery.
+The maternity leave is given for the period of 3 months and is usually taken 1.5 months prior to the delivery and 1.5 months after the delivery.
 During the maternity leave, the company must give the full wages to the employees.
 The length of the maternity leave can be extended if there is a recommendation from the doctor.

 Should the employees take a leave due to sickness, it shouldn’t reduce the number of annual leave.
 The amount of wages that should be paid when the employees leave because of sickness is as follow: